1 of 20

 2. Click the Add Rule Set button.

-3. Give an easy to remember name to your new rule.
+3. Give an easy-to-remember name to your edge firewall.

 4. Select the domains you want to protect with the function.

-5. Click the Function switch to enable functions on your edge application.
+5. Click the Edge Functions switch to enable functions on your edge application.

 6. Click the Save button.